kubernetes-sigs/external-dns/docs/proposal/storage.md

 2. Get storage `Records()`
 3. Pass `Records` (including ownership information) and list of endpoints to `Plan` to do the calculation
 4. Make a call to DNS provider with `Plan` provided change list
-5. If call succeeded pass the change list pass to storage `Assign()` to mark the records that are created
+5. If call succeeded pass the change list to storage `Assign()` to mark the records that are created

-Storage gets updated all the time via `Poll`.
+Storage gets updated all the time via `Poll`. `Plan` does not call DNS provider directly.
+Good value of the `Poll` is to have simple rate limiting mechanism on DNS provider.

 #### Notes: